jalcan-dev/jalcan-dev/README.md

+# Hi,
-Hi, I'm Juan Alcántara Domínguez 👋 — a Full Stack Engineer with a degree in Software Engineering.
+## I'm Juan Alcántara Domínguez 👋
+Full Stack Engineer with a degree in Software Engineering.
 I work with technologies like React, Node.js, Python, and Docker.
 I'm fluent in English and Spanish, and always open to learning, and exploring new opportunities.